Fucosidosis: Symptoms and signs

 Severe cases can develop life-threatening complications early in childhood.
 In the more severe forms (type 1), "patients have no vascular lesions, but have rapid psychomotor regression, severe and rapidly progressing neurologic signs, elevated sodium and chloride excretion in the sweat, and fatal outcome before the sixth year."

-More severe forms are linked with mental retardation.
+More severe forms are linked with intellectual disability.

 Cause

 Fucosidosis is an autosomal recessive disorder that affects many areas of the body.
 Mutations in the FUCA1 gene cause fucosidosis.
 The FUCA1 gene provides instructions for making an enzyme called alpha-L-fucosidase.
 The enzyme plays a role in the breakdown of complex sugars in the body.
 The deficiency of the enzyme alpha-L-fucosidase, which is used to metabolize complex compounds in the body (fucose-containing glycolipids and fucose-containing glycoproteins), leads to lysosomal accumulation of a variety of glycoproteins, glycolipids, and oligosaccharides that contain fucose moieties.
 The result is incomplete breakdown of glycolipids and glycoproteins.
 These partially broken down compounds accumulate in various parts of the body and begin to cause malfunction in cells, and can eventually cause cell death.
 Brain cells are especially sensitive to this buildup.
 Other results are progressive neurological deterioration, skin abnormalities, growth retardation, skeletal disease, and coarsening of facial features.
 Fucosidosis is the consequence of faulty degradation of both sphingolipids and polysaccharides.
 Major accumulation of the H-antigen (a member of the ABO blood group antigens), a glycolipid, is seen primarily in the liver of fucosidosis patients; some researchers have speculated that blood type may play a role in the course of the disease.